Giving and finding help for the holidays

 HOW TO HELP

 • “Friends to All” Senior Santa Visits: Santa and volunteers will visit seniors in their homes to deliver gifts.
 To make a monetary donation, make checks payable to Retired Senior Volunteer Program with a memo “Friends to All” and send it to Friends to All, c/o Fountainhead Associates, 312 W. Fourth St., Carson City, NV 89703.
-They also can use donations such as packaged food items, gift certificates, puzzle books, slipper socks, etc. For more information, call 884-0180.
+They can also use donations such as packaged food items, gift certificates, puzzle books, slipper socks, etc. For more information, call 884-0180.

 • Angel Trees: The Salvation Army will have angel trees around town for those who want to help a child have a merry Christmas.
 Toys also can be dropped off at the Salvation Army office, 661 Colorado St. Call 887-9120.